rwoll/CS051Proposal/README.md

 2. **Student Working Repositories** (Local): Each student will have a repository that contains their work on the assignments.
 This will be configured with Eclipse's EGit plugin to make the pushing and pulling updates out of Eclipse seamless.
-   With a specifically designed remote scheme, this repository will be able to easily pull in updates and new assignments from the Starter Code Repository.
+   With a specifically designed remote scheme inspired by [this schools setup](https://joshldavis.com/2014/06/30/github-university-follow-up/), this repository will be able to easily pull in updates and new assignments from the Starter Code Repository.
-   At the start of the semester students will follow [instructions](LAB_STARTER.md) to setup this repository and configure it with [this handy script](configure_git.py).
+   At the start of the semester students will follow [instructions](/resources/LAB_STARTER.md) to setup this repository and configure it with [this handy script](/resources/configure_git.py).
 3. **Submission Repositories** (GitHub): These repositories are GitHub hosted duplicates* of the student working repositories.
 Each student will have a private, sandboxed repository.
 Since they are hosted on GitHub, students, TAs, and professors